xChrisMo/HMM-Tagger/README.md

 1. Clone this repository
 2. Ensure you have all the required libraries and modules installed
 3. Follow the steps in the `HMM_warmup.ipynb` notebook in your preferred environment for a base understanding
-4. Implement the `n-gram` models and `base-hmm-tagger` in the `HMM_Tagger.ipynb` by rerunning the cells
+4. Implement the `n-gram` models and `base-hmm-tagger` in the `HMM_Tagger.ipynb` notebook by rerunning the cells

 ## Further Reading

-For a more comprehensive explanation, refer to this [post](https://medium.com/towards-data-science/hidden-markov-models-explained-with-a-real-life-example-and-python-code-2df2a7956d65).
+For a more comprehensive explanation, refer to this [post from Medium](https://medium.com/towards-data-science/hidden-markov-models-explained-with-a-real-life-example-and-python-code-2df2a7956d65).

 ## Licensing